||Strategic planning positions WSDOT to receive funding for improvements.|

 State Rail Plan

-The Washington State Rail Plan will serve as a strategic blueprint for future public investment in the state’s rail transportation system.
+The Washington State Rail Plan will serve as a strategic blueprint for future public investment in the state’s freight and passenger rail transportation system.

 Washington and Oregon Cascades Rail Corridor